cdunster/hello-resin/README.md

-# hello-resin
-Simple test project for use with resin.io
+Simple project to try Rust, resin.io, and other things.

 # To-Do
-1. Rename project.
 1. Add temperature to Zone.
 1. Add set-point to Zone.